Pero0123/SoC_Project_Blog/index.md

 This module create sync singals, aswell aswell as the current pixel co-orinates.
 This allows specifics areas or pixels to be coloured later.

 **VGAColorCycle.v**
 This module is the main code for creating an image.
 It consists of a state machine, each being a specified colour using the red, green and blue registers.
+Each register is 4 bits to allow 256 levels for each colour.
 The next state is selected after the timer reaches the COUNT_TO register.
-This creates a colour cylcing effect on the monitor.
+This creates a colour cycling effect on the monitor.

 The images below show the demo working.